 The Time Machine Mechanic (T2M2) – a quick but thorough check of Time Machine backing up

 T2M2 analyses your logs to discover whether Time Machine backups have been running normally, reporting any worrying signs or errors.
 You do not need to be able to read or understand logs to be able to check for problems now.
 Reports deep event traversals, compaction of volumes, regularity of backups, and more.
 Detailed Help book explains results and advises.
-New version changes and saves text size, and restores window size and position.
+New version ensures you’re an admin user for log access, and enhances info in 10.15.

 T2M2 1.14 (Sierra, High Sierra, Mojave and Catalina)